Hammarberg/c2/README.md

         set_color green
 ```
 ### Variadic input
 A variadic input must to be the last input of a macro declaration and it expects one or more comma separated expressions.
-The result is a string input.
+The result is an array/string input.

 Syntax:
 ```